RCmags/rcmags.github.io/collections/projects/Helicopters/_posts/2017-07-01-heli_flight_controller.md

 ---
 layout: post
-title: "Flight controller for a weight-shift RC helicopter"
+title: "Review | Flight controller for a weight-shift RC helicopter"
 ---

 # Introduction to concept